vladshvets222/deadlock-match-win-probability-predictor/README.md

 This is an unofficial community-made project and is **not affiliated with, endorsed by, or sponsored by Valve Corporation**.

-Dealock and related game assets, names, and trademarks belong to their respective owners.
+Deadlock and related game assets, names, and trademarks belong to their respective owners.

 The predictions produced by this software are statistical estimates for educational and experimental purposes.
 They should not be interpreted as guaranteed match outcomes.

 ## Credits

 This project uses the [Deadlock API](https://github.com/deadlock-api/deadlock-api) for Deadlock match data and live event functionality.
-Huge appreciation and respect to the developer of this project.
-Without it, this project would never have a chance for existance.
+Huge appreciation to the developers of the Deadlock API.
+This project would not have been possible without their work.

 The project also relies on open-source Python and machine-learning libraries including XGBoost, CatBoost, pandas, numpy, scikit-learn, Joblib, PySide6, and related dependencies.
 See the ['requirements'](requirements.txt) for specific versions used.